When Grieving Loss Jumbles and

 Do you find yourself in shock or disbelief over a death?
 Are your days seemingly surreal, filled with tears, anger, or even freakish or unexplainable relief?
 Have you recently or in the past experienced a loss?
 A loss such as a friend moving away, loss of a job, loss of health, or other losses?
 How about change in a relationship status such as loss of friendship, being at odds with a sibling, divorce or separation from a spouse or partner?
-Does it seem that you get angry over “little” things or do you find yourself snapping at others for no apparent reason?
+Does it seem that you get angry over “little” things?
+Do you find yourself snapping at others for no apparent reason?
 Are you asking “why…” or “if only…” questions about the loss?
 Are you finding yourself working longer hours or avoiding people or activities you use to connect with?
 Do you find yourself so sad that it affects your regular routine?
 Does it seem like time passes so quickly or you feel like time flies by?
 We have seen many times with our clients who have experienced grief at many different levels for various reasons.
 Many times they know that grief is real but not sure what is happening to them let alone how to handle these extraordinary thoughts, feelings, and behavior.
 You may ask “why” am I feeling this way?
 Why is it taking so long to “get over this”?